pandosme/axis-common-node-red/README.md

-# axis-common-node-red
+# axis-common-node-red:mongo
-Common Node-RED configuration when scripting cameras
+Common Node-RED configuration when scripting cameras with a local mongo database container.

 # pre-requisites
 - Linux host with Docker, Docker-compose and GIT installed